evangelion1204/chrome-oauth-bearer-plugin/README.rst

 1. cd <plugins_dir>
 2. git clone git@github.com:zalando/chrome-oauth-bearer-plugin.git
-3. open chrome
+3. open Chrome
-4. open chrome extentions [enter chrome://extensions/ is your navbar]
+4. open Chrome extensions [enter chrome://extensions/ in your navbar]
 5. enable the developer mode
-6. Load unpacked entensions ...
+6. Load unpacked extensions ...
 7. Select the plugin you just have downloaded via git
 8. open options page
-9. enter the token service url, the urls where the auth header should be added, your username and password
+9. enter the token service URL, the URLs where the auth header should be added, your username and password
-10. start using your APIs via chrome
+10. start using your APIs via Chrome